millersplanet/millersplanet/README.md

-- 👋 Hi, I’m June
+👋 Hi, I’m June!
-- 👀 I’m interested in Data analysis, especially in Finance area.
+👀 I’m passionate about Data Analysis, particularly in the Finance sector.
-- 🌱 I’m currently learning ML/Time Series Analysis/Database Engineering.
+🌱 Currently diving into ML, Time Series Analysis, and Database Engineering.
-- 💞️ I’m looking to collaborate on Finance-related customer data analysis.
+💞️ Open to collaborations on Finance-related customer data analysis projects.
-- 📫 Mail me freely: frommillersplanet@gmail.com
-- 😄 Pronouns: she
+📫 Feel free to reach out: frommillersplanet@gmail.com 😄 Pronouns: she

 <!---
 millersplanet/millersplanet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.